cythral/lambdajection/README.md

 <!-- omit in toc -->
 # Lambdajection

 Write elegant and testable AWS Lambdas using .NET Core and Microsoft's Dependency Injection + Configuration extensions.
 No longer do you need to write your own boilerplate to achieve this - just write your Lambda code and service configuration!
 Community contribution/pull requests are welcome and encouraged!
 See the [contributing guide](CONTRIBUTING.md) for instructions.
-Report issues on [JIRA](https://cythral.atlassian.net/jira/software/c/projects/LAMBJ/issues) - you can report anonymously or include contact info in the ticket summary/comments.
+Report issues on [JIRA](https://cythral.atlassian.net/jira/software/c/projects/LAMBJ/issues) - you can report anonymously or include github username/contact info in the ticket summary.

 <!-- omit in toc -->
 ## Table of Contents